Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/remote-patient-monitor-frontend/README.md

 # Clinician Dashboard Web App
 A React web application for viewing and organizing patient data stored in an FHIR Server on an Azure Stack Edge.

-This is the dashboard for clinicians used to see patient data and alerts.
+This is the dashboard for clinicians, used to see patient data and alerts.
 It pulls data from the FHIR API.

 ## Deploy via Helm

-The **recommended** approach is to deploy all containers at once with the Helm chart in the parent directory. (see [README](./../README.md#get-started))
+The **recommended** approach is to deploy all containers at once with the Helm chart in the parent directory (see [README](./../README.md#get-started)).

 But, if you want to deploy this single container you can do so by setting the empty values in [`values.helm`](./helm/values.yaml) and then running

+_NOTE: This approach will not work if you previously deployed with the parent chart.
+Running this command creates a new release, but cannot be used to modify an existing release._

 ``` bash
 helm upgrade --install dashboard helm